-Exactly 77 years ago today, on April 19, 1943, a train pulled out of Dossin Barracks in Mechelen, Belgium.
+On April 19, 1943, a train pulled out of Dossin Barracks in Mechelen, Belgium.
 It was called Transport XX (20).
 It was holding 1,631 Jews.
 The ages of the people crammed into these cattle trucks ranged greatly.
 Suzanne Kaminsky was a six-week-old baby.
 Jacob Blom was 91 years of age.
 Their destination was the Nazi concentration camp in Auschwitz.

 Such trains were commonly seen and heard leaving Mechelen on their way to Poland.
 In 1940, nearly 90,000 Jews were living in Belgium.
 Between the summer of 1942 and the summer of 1944, over 25,000 of these people were transported by 28 trains from the transit camp in the Dossin Barracks, Mechelen to eastern Europe.

 Transport XX set off from Mechelen on the line to Leuven.
 Between the villages of Boortmeerbeek and Haacht, the train driver noticed a red light ahead, the sign of danger.
 The driver slammed on his brakes.
 But there was no danger.
 It was a daring action performed by three young members of the Belgian Resistance Movement: Jewish doctor Youra Livchitz and two non-Jewish accomplices Robert Maistriau and Jean Franklemon.
 Dr Livchitz flagged down the train using a lantern covered with red paper.
 While the train was stationary, Maistriau and Franklemon managed to cut through the barbed wire securing the sliding doors of one of the wagons.